Officials: Fire at Coptic church in Cairo kills 41, hurts 14 | Law-Order

 Fifteen firefighting vehicles were dispatched to the scene to put out the flames while ambulances ferried casualties to nearby hospitals, officials said.

 The ministry, which oversees police and firefighters, blamed an electrical short-circuit for the fire, which produced huge amounts of smoke.
-The country's chief prosecutor, Hamada el-Sawy, ordered an investigation, and a team of prosecutors was dispatched to the church.
+Meanwhile, the country's chief prosecutor, Hamada el-Sawy, ordered an investigation and a team of prosecutors were dispatched to the church.

+Later on Sunday, emergency services said they managed to put out the blaze and the prime minister and other senior government officials arrived to inspect the site.

 Egypt's Christians account for some 10% of the nation's more than 103 million people and have long complained of discrimination by the nation's Muslim majority.
 Sunday's blaze was one of the worst fire tragedies in recent years in Egypt, where safety standards and fire regulations are poorly enforced.
 In March last year, a fire at a garment factory near Cairo killed at least 20 people and injured 24 more.